Skip to content

 Before you can get started, you need the following already set up:

+Step 1.
 Set up your Java application

 To quickly get started setting up a simple client application using the Java SDK:

-2. Navigate to the templates/client/src/main/resources folder.
+2. Navigate to the sinch-sdk-java/examples/getting-started/voice/make-a-call/src/main/resources folder.

 FieldDescription